Consensys/doc.orion/docs/HowTo/High-Availability.md

 # High availability

-Orion supports deploying more than one instance sharing the same backend stores.
+Orion supports deploying more than one instance sharing the same database.

 By placing the instances behind a load balancer, downtime can be limited during maintenance operations.

 ![Orion HA](../images/Orion-HA.png)